odb9402/OPPA/README.md

 --------
 LABELED DATA
 -------

-for running oppa, you need labeled data file for defining error.  all these approach is from [1] ( 2016 HOCKING , Toby Dylan  ,et al ). example of labeled data is like this.
-(ASCII)
+OPPA uses labeled data which has its own format.
+All these approach that use labeled data for marking is from [1].
+Examples of labeled data is as the following below.
+(It based on ASCII)

 >
 	chr1:1,000,000-1,100,000 peaks K562